 - Does not leave behind beneficial minerals

 We at KegThat, stock all the available wort chillers but are proud of our very own Immersion Copper Wort Chillers which are made to order.
-Our in-house specialist team, manufacturer wort chillers from within our own warehouse and although slightly biased, we really do think they are the best.
+Our in-house specialist team manufactures wort chillers from within our warehouse and although slightly biased, we do think they are the best.
 We will build them completely customised to your boiler height and desired width.
 We can make 3 different sizes suited for different boiler volumes.
-A link to our wort chiller selection can be found here.